-In times of emergency and other disasters, handy apps like Project NOAH give all the necessary info we need.
+In times of emergency and other disasters, handy sites like Project NOAH give all the necessary info we need.

-Related: How You Can Help Donate To The Victims Of Typhoon Karding
+Related: Here’s Where You Can Extend Your Help To Victims of Super Typhoon Carina

 In the Philippines, typhoons are an expected occurrence.
 Every year, around 20 storms are expected to hit various parts of the country.
-And as seen with the recent Typhoon Karding that has hit different parts of the country, these typhoons leave a trail of devastation that can destroy homes, livelihoods, and even lives.
-And with climate change, it doesn’t make the challenge any easier.
+And as seen with the recent Typhoon Carina, these typhoons leave a trail of devastation that can destroy homes, livelihoods, and even lives.
+Add climate change, government neglect, and trapo politicians who ignore proper climate and flood control projects, it doesn’t make the challenge any easier.

 This is why it’s always important to be prepared when a storm comes your way, even if you feel that you aren’t along the storm’s path.
 And when it comes to preparing for typhoons and other natural disasters, Project NOAH and the NDRRMC alerts serve as valuable tools to help you prepare for the next big one as they stand as some of the best sources for credible information regarding natural disasters.